Got Talent España season 10

-Series overview
+Season overview

-Following the conclusion of the previous series, it was announced that the show would return for a tenth series.
+Following the conclusion of the previous season, it was announced that the show would return for a tenth season.
 It was also confirmed that Edurne would we replaced with Tamara Falcó, who would be judging alongside Risto Mejide, Paula Echevarría and Florentino Fernández.

 This season was won by opera singer Nataliya Stepanska, with dance group Chibi Unity in second and beatboxing champions Sarukani in third.